KickStart: Get more 5-star reviews by asking for the homeowner’s “Permission to Proceed” throughout the project.

-KickStart: Help your residential clients feel “in control” by reviewing each phase of the job with them personally.
+Help your residential clients feel “in control” by reviewing each phase of the job with them personally.

 Successful Home Services entrepreneurs know they must consistently make Customer Cheerleaders.
 (And in the process earn 5-star reviews!)

-How to create these delighted Homeowners?🤔 Give your residential clients the “Illusion of Control”.
-In fact… homeowner feel in controlHERE are three ways to help homeowners FEEL in control.
+How to create these delighted Homeowners?π€ Give your residential clients the “Illusion of Control” with these three key facets.
+In fact, you must help homeowners FEEL in control.
 Another great “Illusion of Control” tip?
 Always get “Permission To Proceed”(PTP) at each step of the job

 But wait!
 In addition to their PTP you must also focus on getting a homeowner’s PTL.
 “Say what, Steve?”
-(BTW, I’m hopelessly addicted to acronyms!)🙄 So, always…
+(BTW, I’m hopelessly addicted to acronyms!)π So, always…

 Get your client’s “Permission To Leave”!
 (PTL)